Knoxville DUI Lawyer

 Breathalyzers & Implied Consent

-In Tennessee, anyone with a driver’s license gives their “implied
+Under Tennessee DUI laws, anyone with a driver’s license gives their

-consent” to take a breathalyzer test when asked by police.
-Implied
+“implied consent” to take a breathalyzer test when asked by

 face an automatic one-year license suspension.
 Therefore, if you’re sure you’re under the legal limit, you